 Youth Sports Performance Training

-NEW!
-Coming December 1 is our revamped Sports Performance Training, now partnered with Youth Performance Lab.
-Training opportunities for athletes will take place at the Central Athletic Complex (500 S. Naperville Rd.).
+Training opportunities for athletes will take place at the Central Athletic Complex (500 S. Naperville Rd., Wheaton).

 Classes

-Class Descriptions
+Class Descriptions:

 High School Performance – This program develops the foundation of strength, speed, and resilience that every athlete needs to thrive.
 Training emphasizes movement quality in all planes of motion, teaching athletes to move well before moving heavy.
 Precision, posture, and intent are at the core of every drill–helping athletes build durability, confidence, and game-changing performance.